hubernikus/qolo_fast_modulation/README.md

 ## Run this Repository (after setting up the environment
+The startup with the directories on QOLO
 ``` bash
 source ~/autonomy_ws/src/qolo_fast_modulation/.venv/bin/activate
 python ~/autonomy_ws/src/qolo_fast_modulation/scripts/controller_laserscan.py
 ```

+The remote can be access from http://192.168.13.110:8080/

 # Error Bug / Issues